peteroupc/peteroupc.github.io/graphicsapi.md

 [^8]: [**Text rendering**](https://behdad.org/text2024) is essentially the drawing of _glyphs_ of text.  _Glyphs_ are graphics that represent elements of text (examples are letters, digits, the _i_'s dot, and the _f-f-l_ combination), and a _font_ is a collection of these glyphs along with rules for drawing and placing them.
 Glyphs are often but not always mapped one-to-one to letters or other writing symbols.
 Before 2000, there were three kinds of fonts for screen display: raster fonts (the glyphs are images); vector fonts (the glyphs are made of line segments and/or curves; Hershey, Modern, and Script are examples); and outline fonts (the glyphs are filled 2-D paths; TrueType fonts are examples).
 (Later developments saw (1) the addition of scalable colored graphics, especially _emoji_, to outline fonts and (2) [**"subpixel" antialiasing**](http://rastertragedy.com/RTRCh2.htm#Sec2) of glyphs, such as the ClearType technology announced in November 1998.)
 The conversion of text to glyphs and the positioning of such glyphs is often nontrivial.

-[^9]: Intel & Microsoft, _PC 99 System Design Guide_, 1998.
-ISBN 0-7356-0518-1.

-[^10]: This function and others in this section were inspired by APIs for drawing a block of 3-D primitives, such as the API introduced in DirectX 5's Direct3D (Immediate Mode).
+[^9]: This function and others in this section were inspired by APIs for drawing a block of 3-D primitives, such as the API introduced in DirectX 5's Direct3D (Immediate Mode).
 By contrast, the approach of _execute buffers_, found in DirectX versions 2 and 3, is not adopted in this section since many game developers reportedly found it hard to use.
 Likewise, Direct3D Retained Mode, a high-level API built on top of Direct3D Immediate Mode, was very rarely used in practice.